pearmini/genji/README.md

 ## API Reference

-Every codeblock in JavaScript with markup: `js | dom` with execute and mounted the return value if it is `HTMLElement` or `SVGElement`.
+Every codeblock in JavaScript with markup: `js | dom` will execute and mounted the return value if it is `HTMLElement` or `SVGElement`.

 The valid code in codeblocks can be a function returns a `HTMLElement` or `SVGElement`.